natar-io/Papart-examples/papart-examples/DepthCamera/KinectWithGUI/README.md

 #Application
-This application is a simple application that shows touch (2D touch) on paper and touch in space (3D touch).
+This application implements the Skatolo library and shows how to include buttons and controllers in your applications.

+On the left there is a button that changes of color when pressed ; on the rigth there is a toggle button that remains toggled / untoggled when pressed.

+Events control is of course implemented.

 #Results